 Monaco - One day in the 2nd smallest country

 My second visit to Monaco, the last time was a long time ago.
-For such a small country there is a lot to see and the weekend visit was worth it.
+For such a small country there is a lot to see during a weekend visit.

 Map of Monaco